jack-d-long/vl53-imaging/README.md

 - Dense step-1 sweep: `13 x 13 = 169` measurements.
 - 50% overlap step-2 sweep: `7 x 7 = 49` measurements.
 - Non-overlapping step-4 sweep: `4 x 4 = 16` measurements.

-So the practical answer to the "is it 8x8?" question is: no, not for a verified `4x4` ROI.
-The regular 2-SPAD-stride grid is `7x7`, while the true maximum spatial sampling density is `13x13`.

 ## Files